VHDL/PoC/docs/UsingPoC/PrecompilingVendorLibraries.rst

 .. note::
    The Altera Quartus tool chain needs to be configured in PoC. |br|
-   See :doc:`Configuring PoC's Infrastruture </UsingPoC/PoCConfiguration>` for further details.
+   See :ref:`Configuring PoC's Infrastruture <USING:PoCConfig>` for further details.

 On Linux
 --------